wallacegibbon/e-language-compiler/README.md

 ```

-## TODO
+## Plans

 This compiler only compile E language to C language for now, in the future,
 it will be compiled directly to machine language.
+(RISC-V may be the only target)

+A macro system like C and Erlang may be introduced. (not decided yet)